We admit to being thrillseekers here at Better Records, and make no apologies for it.

-I want to hear it LOUDER and BETTER, with more ENERGY and EXCITEMENT, and the reason I spent uncountable hundreds of hours working on my stereo is that that kind of sound doesn’t happen by accident.
+I want to hear the music I love LOUDER and BETTER, with more ENERGY and EXCITEMENT, and the reason I spent an ungodly number of hours over the last 40+ years working on my stereo is that the kind of sound that can give me thrills doesn’t happen by accident.

 You have to work your ass off to get it.